aditya-manit/cloudskew-landing/docs/frequently-asked-questions.md

 The diagrams are auto-saved to CloudSkew's back-end, which requires users to be logged in.
 Auto-save was a convenience feature requested by many of the initial test users.

-Also some upcoming features (checkpoints, restoring from checkpoints etc) will require users to be authenticated.
+Also, some upcoming features (checkpoints, restoring from checkpoints etc) will require users to be authenticated.

 ## Product roadmap